Challenging a decision about PIP or other benefits

 Warning Missing the deadline

-If you miss the 1-month deadline, you can still ask the DWP to reconsider, as long as it’s within 13 months of the date on your decision letter.
+If you miss the 1-month deadline, you can still ask the DWP to reconsider, if it’s within 13 months of the date on your decision letter.

 You must have a good reason for missing the deadline.
 Reasons include: